simplesourcing/simplesagas/README.md

 * Example command processor
 * Example action processors - a "Sourcing" that interacts with Simple Sourcing, and a "Async" processor that executes some basic arbitrary function.
-* A Saga manager that is aware of these action processors
+* A sagas manager that is aware of these action processors
 * A simple Kafka producer client to submit sagas

 ## PoC Scope